Jumpin-Josh/AudioMixer/README.md

 Note the signal has some clipping as it reaches the supply voltages even though this is the raw output.
 #### Effect of the clipping diodes
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/simulations/Mixer%20Waveforms%203.png "Sweep of the cliping potentiometers")
-Simulation of the signal with no, half, and full clipping.
+Simulation of the output signal with no, half, and max clipping.

 ## Breadboard Prototyping
 ## PCB Design and Circuit Assembly